-|Car||This is the most convenient way to explore Sedona and its magnificent Red Rock State Park.
-However, not just any car will do: Many of the areas hiking trails are accessible by dirt roads, so a four-wheel drive vehicle is best.
 The town itself is very easy to navigate with state routes 179 and 89A acting as the main arteries.
 But when it comes to driving in Sedona, patience is required.
-The highways (especially around the "Y," which is where AZ 179 and AZ 89A intersect) and the more scenic roads can really get backed up, particularly on the weekends.
+The highways (especially around the "Y," which is where Arizona State Route 179 and Arizona State Route 89A intersect) and the more scenic roads can really get backed up, especially on the weekends.

-Sedona is fairly small, but unless you confine yourself to a specific area, it will be hard to get around on foot.
+Sedona is fairly small, but unless you confine yourself to a specific area it will be hard to get around on foot.
 Your best bet is to rely on the car and save your feet for hiking and gallery hopping.